Conflicts Arise

 Kim has experience arbitrating both complicated and not-so complicated cases.

-Kim is available to arbitrate through US Arbitration & Mediation (USA&M), the American Arbitration Association (AAA), the Financial Industry Regulatory Authority (FINRA), the Southwestern Illinois Board of Realtors.
+Kim is available to arbitrate through MILES MEDIATION, the American Arbitration Association (AAA), the Financial Industry Regulatory Authority (FINRA), the Southwestern Illinois Board of Realtors.

 Background